CS171/2015-cs171-homework/hw3/README.md

 The homework splits a complex problem into smaller, easier-to-tackle sub-problems.
 Each sub-problem will be solved independently.
 The source you produce for the sub-tasks should then be integrated into the final system.

-Problem 2 (Data Wrangling), for example, focusses on data handling as a subtask of the whole project.
+Problem 2 (Data Wrangling), for example, focuses on data handling as a subtask of the whole project.
 After you finished Problem 2 you should have two functions at hand:

 1. a function for loading multiple files asynchronously,